-Titan Mining acquired the Empire State Mine (“ESM”), an underground zinc mine near the town of Gouverneur, New York, in December 2016.
-The Empire State Mine is comprised of a group of high-grade mines – ESM #4 mine which is in production, and six historic mines.
+The Empire State Mine (“ESM”) is an underground zinc mine near the town of Gouverneur, New York State.
+ESM is comprised of a group of high-grade mines – ESM #4 mine which is in production, and six historic mines.
 ESM #4 mine restarted mining operations in January 2018 and began producing zinc concentrate in March 2018.
 The six former producing mines – ESM #1, #2 and #3, Hyatt, Pierrepont and Edwards – are all within a 30-mile radius of the 5,000 tons-per-day (tpd) mill.

 - Location: Gouverneur, New York

 - Property: controls more than 80,000 acres of mineral rights of which approximately 2,700 acres have both fee simple surface and mineral rights